NoPantsCarl/Palworld-Auto-Restart-Bat/README.md

 - Initiates in-game broadcasts for a restart warning and a 1-minute warning, as well as saving data, after 8 hours.
 - Performs a backup of save files after shutting down the server, then loops back to checking for updates.
 - Backs up every 4 hours.
-- Palns to make checki if crashed and restarting with rem.
+- Checks every 5 mins if the server has crashed and restarts it.

 ### Setting up `start_server.bat`